JohnLeber/3D-Face-Frontalization/README.md

 > Part one of a two part project to help me understand Microsoft's [Deep-3D-Face-Reconstruction](https://github.com/microsoft/Deep3DFaceReconstruction) paper.
 [Click here for part two](https://github.com/JohnLeber/3DMM-Face-Sample).

-> **Warning**: This project uses DirectX 9, which is outdated now and may cause difficutly when building on modern Windows installations.
+> **Warning**: This project uses DirectX 9, which is outdated now and may cause difficulties when building on modern Windows installations.

 ## Introduction